Patabugen/laravel-actions-docs/2.x/as-job.md

 ])->dispatch();
 ```

-To assert a job was chained:
+Finally, note that you can assert a job was chained by mocking the `Bus` facade like so.

 ```php
 use Illuminate\Support\Facades\Bus;